MikeKneeB/quartz-site/content/Salvage Union - Ashkar/Adventures/4 The Caldera.md

 	- GRAVESTONE
 	- PLINTH
 	- NURSE

 	I'm really glad they asked this, the Private Party is a great name, the whole crew here is rocking some pretty ace mech names (except NURSE, which is a bit uninspired).

 ## I said it's a PRIVATE PARTY

 And with that, battle begins in earnest, with the salvage crew now being fired on by the Regalia Infiltration team.

-The GRAVESTONE & PLINTH units are unholy terrors, they're up in a prime position in the rocks, and well defended by the two brawler units the PRIVATE PARTY.
-The setup here is rough for the crew, the terrain is not in there favour at all as they're fighting uphill.
+The GRAVESTONE & PLINTH units are unholy terrors, they're up in a prime position in the rocks, and well defended by the two brawler units and the PRIVATE PARTY.
+The setup here is rough for the crew, the terrain is not in their favour at all as they're fighting uphill.

 The NURSE's drone helper is taken over by [[The Vengeance Control Loophole#Laz0rbrn (they/them)|Laz0rbrn]], but unfortunately that still leaves the NURSE itself free to unleash tesla hell[^3].